analythium/rconfig/README.md

 environment variables, R global variables, and even substituting configuration values.
-The [GetoptLong](https://CRAN.R-project.org/package=GetoptLong/vignettes/variable_interpolation.html) similar functionality but its focus is on command line interfaces and not configuration.
+The [GetoptLong](https://CRAN.R-project.org/package=GetoptLong/vignettes/variable_interpolation.html) package has similar functionality but its focus is on command line interfaces and not configuration.
 Other tools, such as `sprintf`, [glue](https://CRAN.R-project.org/package=glue), [rprintf](https://CRAN.R-project.org/package=rprintf), and [whiskers](https://CRAN.R-project.org/package=whisker) are aimed at